 “I’m extremely grateful and touched by your generous offer of $1000 to help us raise funds for our annual conference on May 20.
 This award will help motivate my students and enable us to fulfill their goals for the event and it is certainly a lovely tribute to your brother,” said Deborah Hammer, Autism Specialist, Arlington Public Schools.

 Hammer has spent 11 years working with young adults at the Arlington Career Center and younger students in other schools in Arlington, Virginia.
 As an Advisor to The Order of Self-Determination Club, Hammer works closely with the Virginia Department of Education’s I’m Determined Project to promote student self-determination and person-centered planning.
 She also frequently presents at national and international conferences, including the Autism Society of America, Council for Exceptional Children, the National Autism Conference, and the World Autism Organization International Conference.

-Keating and his companies have been focused for over twenty years on research and development of self-management and community living applications for individuals with cognitive disabilities including autism, intellectual disabilities, TBI, and cognitive decline due to aging.
+Keating’s work has been focused for over twenty years on research and development of self-management and community living applications for individuals with cognitive disabilities including autism, intellectual disabilities, TBI, and cognitive decline due to aging.
 He holds a Ph.D. in Special Education and Rehabilitation from the University of Oregon, where he also serves as a Courtesy Research Associate in the Department of Computer and Information Sciences.